Quantile agent utility and implications to randomized social choice: Introduction

-\paragraph{One-sided matching.} In Section~\ref{sec:matching}, we consider scenarios with a set of agents that have to be matched (in a one-to-one manner) to a set of items of equal size.
+\paragraph{\bf One-sided matching.} In Section~\ref{sec:matching}, we consider scenarios with a set of agents that are to be matched (in a one-to-one manner) to a set of items of equal size.
 Each agent has a ranking of the items representing her preference over them and a quantile parameter.
-We consider randomized matching mechanisms that return lotteries over matchings.
-These lotteries define a representative item for each agent, the position of this item in the agent's ranking indicates how desirable the lottery is for the agent.
+We consider randomized {\em matching mechanisms} that return lotteries over perfect matchings.
+These lotteries define a representative item for each agent; the position of this item in the agent's ranking indicates how desirable the lottery is for the agent.
 We begin by considering a simple variant of social welfare in this context and show that optimal lotteries over matchings can be easily computed.
-We also discuss more elaborate definitions of social welfare, which seem to be more challenging to optimize.
-Again, we adapt the notions of efficiency and strategyproofness and demonstrate how to adapt serial dictatorship in our context using linear programming.
+We also discuss a more elaborate definition of social welfare, which turns out to be NP-hard to optimize.
+Again, we adapt the notions of efficiency and strategyproofness and demonstrate how to adapt {\em serial dictatorship} in our context using linear programming.
+In contrast to a well-known characterization for efficient deterministic matchings due to~\citet{AS98}, we show that there are efficient matching lotteries that cannot be produced by serial dictatorship.
 Next, motivated by the fair division literature, we consider fairness properties.
-We define the analog of proportionality and show how to adapt serial dictatorships to get a matching mechanism that computes efficient and proportional lotteries.
-Unfortunately, our rule is not strategyproof.
-Whether matching mechanisms that are simultaneously efficient, strategyproof, and proportional exist is another open problem for the one-sided matching setting.
-Furthermore, we give a natural definition of envy-freeness.
-Our definitions guarantee that envy-freeness implies proportionality (in sync with the classical fair division literature).
-We observe that envy-freeness may not be consistent with efficiency; whether envy-free and efficient lotteries can be computed in polynomial time is another open problem for one-sided matchings.
+We define the analog of {\em proportionality} and show how to adapt serial dictatorships to get a strategyproof matching mechanism that computes efficient and proportional lotteries.
+Furthermore, we give a natural definition of {\em envy-freeness}.
+Our definitions guarantee that envy-freeness implies proportionality (similar to the classical fair division literature; e.g., see~\citealp{BT96}).
+We observe that envy-freeness may not be consistent with efficiency; whether envy-free and efficient lotteries can be computed in polynomial time is left as an open problem.
+Interestingly, a modified version of serial dictatorship is proved to be strategyproof, efficient, and envy-free as long as no two agents have the same quantile parameter.